flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Went back to Zotero yesterday
         - Couldn't get it to work and it doesn't work the way I want it to.
     - [yes](https:yes.com)
+- Aram
-- Aram - I liked endnote when someone else was paying for it.
+    - I liked endnote when someone else was paying for it.
+    - Zotero is great, not for me really, but lots of great ways to plug in to it to make it for me.
 - [[Chris Aldrich]]:
     - Mendeley seems to be shutting down
+    - Zotero is useful for annotating PDFs
+-

 ## 2022-07-21